 Food is my mantra, not supplements – so let’s talk about one of the latest that’s trending.

 Glutamine is the most plentiful amino acid (part of a protein chain) in the body.
 It’s known as a conditional amino acid, which means your body can make it, but it likes to get a supply from the food you consume.
-Foods that are high in glutamine include beef, eggs, tofu, milk, bone broth, spirulina, chinese cabbage, cottage cheese, asparagus, venison, wild caught fish, turkey, corn and rice, in other words, glutamine is across the animal and plant kingdoms.
+Foods that are high in glutamine include beef, eggs, tofu, milk, bone broth, spirulina, Chinese cabbage, cottage cheese, asparagus, venison, wild caught fish, turkey, corn and rice, in other words, glutamine is across the animal and plant kingdoms.

 Glutamine participates in the formation of purine and pyrimidine nucleotides, amino sugars, glutathione, glutamate and other amino acids as well as protein synthesis, wound healing, glucose production, is an important fuel for the immune system, the brain and gut mucosal cells, and it is at the heart of controlling pH balance in the body.
 It is unlike other amino acids in that it is not stable in a solution and depends on temperature, pH and holding time for stability.